Found: in ABQ – studio art jewelry by Jessica deGruyter

-I try to show her with my eyes that I'd gag if I could, if I could do anything besides what I did, years ago when this was our Active Story.
+I try to show her with my eyes I'd gag if I could, if I could do anything besides what I did, years ago when this was our Active Story.
 Hers eyes say, "Gag away, I've already thrown up."
-We involuntarily reach out our hands and Kaboom.
+We involuntarily reach out our hands, and Kaboom.

 We run away from a huge explosion of some unethical bioengineering plant toward our no-doors Jeep, and we swing our bodies in, landing on the sizzling hot leather seats, and Marcy starts the car.

 Marcy starts the car.
-We're 16 and we're sitting in a VW bug on a summer night.
+We're sixteen, and we're sitting in a VW bug on a summer night.
 I touch my face and feel small beginnings of hair on my never-shaven chin.
 Marcy is beautiful, of course.
-We're in high school and she's The Girl Next Door.
-The way this one goes is that I'm a Sexually Frustrated, But Endearing Nerd and even though she's a Cool Girl, she treats me like a human and we take drives late at night, and eventually we kiss.
+We're in high school, and she's The Girl Next Door.
+The way this one goes is I'm a Sexually Frustrated But Endearing Nerd, and even though she's a Cool Girl, she treats me like a human and we take drives late at night, and eventually we kiss.
 It's pure euphoria.

 But right now, we are in the moment just before our first kiss.
 The one of peak focus, absorption.
-And I try and savor it.
+And I try to savor it.

 But we're not there right now.
 I tend to get lost in other worlds, other spaces.
 I'm in a car with Marcy now, and I'm about to have my first kiss.